MultiQC/MultiQC/docs/modules.md

 and everything should magically work.

-Note that the headers are where most configuration options are set and are (unsurprisingly) the same as the General Statistics options described previously.
+Note that the headers are where most configuration options are set and are the same as the General Statistics options described previously.

 The default header dict and table config options are:
 ```python